activisthandbook/articles/academy/web-dev/week-1.md

 - [Git](https://git-scm.com/downloads)

 # Group project
+Before next Sunday, work together with your fellow students and prepare the following:
 - Write an article in markdown about the basics of web development (explain the following terms: internet, browser, server, HTML, CSS, Javascript)
 - Compile a list of useful resources for people who want to learn more.
-- Work together and share all of this in our [GitHub repository](https://github.com/activisthandbook/web-dev-course).
+- Share all of this in our [GitHub repository](https://github.com/activisthandbook/web-dev-course).
 - Prepare a short presentation to share your work at next week’s workshop.

 # Resources